TylusDawkins/TylusDawkins/README.md

   </h2>

   <p align="center">
-    Team Oriented: I am team-oriented, it is my goal to make sure that all of my associates have the ability and support to perform their jobs.
+    Team Oriented: It is my goal to make sure that all of my associates have the ability and support to perform their jobs.
   </p>

   <p align="center">